inUtil-info/whin2-contrib/README.md

 You can follow this [video](https://youtu.be/8WyG_becZXM) showing how to set up a webhook route, change routes, or delete them.

-**Note**: The previous "always-on mode" using websockets is no longer supported.
-All users must now use the webhook mechanism to receive messages.
+**Note**: WebSocket connections are no longer supported in any form.
+All users must use the webhook mechanism to receive messages.
+The WebSocket functionality has been completely removed from this package.

 ---